newlandsvalley/tunebank-node/DIFFERENCES.md

 ## Tune Uploads

 Tunebank-node merely requires an ABC file to be uploaded in string format whereas Musicrest required it to be sent as form-url-encoded using the tag `abc`.

+## All other POST requests

+Tunebank-node requires the body of all other POST requests to be in JSON formay whereas Musicrest required a form-url-encoded body.